-In order to see how TXL could be misunderstood in these ways, it's necessary to understand its history.
-TXL has a different heritage than most other language manipulation and transformation tools, and its goals are fundamentally different.
+TXL has a different heritage than most other language manipulation and transformation tools, and its goals are different.
 TXL does not originate with parsing, term rewriting or attribute grammar technology - rather its heritage is rapid prototyping and first order functional programming.

-TXL was born in the early 1980's, in a time when the study of programming language design was an active and productive area.
+It was born in the early 1980's, in a time when the study of programming language design was an active and productive area.
 Experimentation with new programming languages and features was the order of the day, and many languages, including C++, Modula 3, Eiffel, Ada, Perl, Prolog and Miranda have their roots in that time.
-One such language was Turing[19].
+One such language was Turing[29].